hannobraun/playground/2025-08-02_language-design/README.md

 an effective tool to channel my thoughts. **Don't mistake this for actual documentation of an actual language.**

+## Objectives

+I have the following goals in working on this language:

+1. Create a minimal language that is usable as a portable assembler.
+2. Explore the potential of stack-based programming for that purpose.
+3. Do 2. without reinventing Forth.
+I have some of my own ideas.
+4. Explore the unification between runtime and compile-time code.
+5. Learn more about WebAssembly by using it as a compilation target.

 ## Introduction

 ### Basic Operations